August 3

 Real IRA Bombs Ealing: Splinter Group Strikes London

-The Real IRA detonated a car bomb outside a pub in Ealing, west London, injuring seven people in the dissident group's most brazen attack on the British mainland.
-The bombing came three years after the Omagh atrocity and demonstrated that splinter republicans remained willing to kill despite the Good Friday Agreement.
+The Real IRA detonated a car bomb outside a pub in Ealing, west London, injuring seven people in the dissident republican group's most brazen attack on the British mainland since the Omagh bombing three years earlier.
+The attack demonstrated that splinter groups remained willing and capable of striking in England despite the Good Friday Agreement.
+British intelligence had been tracking the cell, and the Ealing bombing intensified the security crackdown that eventually dismantled the Real IRA's operational capacity in Britain.

 For nearly three years, you couldn't stand where Emma Lazarus's poem lives.